A New Definition Of Chiron

-Are you looking for a non-Gerbera take on an upcoming Chiron Return?
+Are you fed up with the typical take on Chiron?
+Apprehensive about an upcoming Chiron Return?
 Or wondering why interpretations of your anything conjunct Chiron talk about “wounding” and read like an Eighties encounter group?
 Don’t freak but I’m coming up with a new definition of Chiron*.

 I never liked the ‘wounded healer‘ archetype or even the centaur association.
 In January 2019, I called Chiron the Cosmic Detective but they’re more like a cyberpunk rogue gamer recruited to code the infrastructure for the Matrix.
 Only…they’re secretly working for Wyrd.
 The funky orbiting astro-phenom (it’s so irregular, the only thing you can guarantee about Chiron timing is the Chiron Return between age 49 to 51) is classified as a minor planet and a comet.
 That’s totally ‘unique asset’ material.